pjambet/blog/content/posts/til-cli.md

 - It first loads the list of all existing categories in your TIL repo, and then uses `fzf` to prompt you to pick the category for your new TIL.
 You can also choose to add a new category.
-- Once you picked a category, it uses your default editor, as configured through the `$VISUAL` or `$EDITOR` environment variables, or `vi` if none of those is defined.
-You can then type what your actualled learned today.
+- Once you picked a category, it uses your default editor, as configured through the `$VISUAL` or `$EDITOR` environment variables, or `vi` if none of those are defined.
+You can then type what you actually learned today.
 - After saving and closing the text editor, `til` will grab the content of the file, and commit it to the configured GitHub repo
 - It also takes care of maintaining the `README.md` file so that it contains a nicely organized index of all your